-Worksheets B, C, D, E and F Learners' completed Worksheet A Teacher walkthrough video, Teacher method, Teacher notes Equipment as listed in the Teacher method By the end of the lesson: all learners should be able to follow a set of instructions most learners should also be able to think about some of the strengths and weaknesses of the method they are undertaking compared to a planned method some learners will be able to fully evaluate the method they are using as they go along, and suggest improvements.
-Activity Starter/introduction Give learners Worksheet B .
-Explain that they will use it to plan a method to investigate how the concentration of sucrose affects osmosis in a potato cylinder.
+Resource Learning objective Learners' completed Worksheet A Teacher walkthrough video, Teacher method, Teacher notes Equipment as listed in the Teacher method By the end of the lesson: compared to a planned method some learners will be able to fully evaluate the method they are using as they go along, and suggest improvements.
+Timings Activity 15 min Starter/introduction Give learners Worksheet B. Explain that they will use it to plan a method to investigate how the concentration of sucrose affects osmosis in a potato cylinder.
 They should use their answers to Worksheet A, and the discussions from the previous lesson to help them.
 You might need to explain that another way of preparing the potato sample is to use a cork borer to create a cylinder.
 This is an easy way of obtaining the same-sized pieces of potato; they need to trim the edges off to ensure each potato cylinder is the same length and to remove the skin.
-Main lesson Now explain that they are going to be given a method to use.
+10 min Main lesson Now explain that they are going to be given a method to use.
 They will compare it to their planned method later on, so they should keep this in mind as they carry out the experiment; they should consider the strengths and weaknesses of both methods.
 Before learners begin the experiment, draw attention to safety when using a scalpel/sharp knife and cork borers.
 Also highlight the potential food allergies related to handling potato and sucrose solutions and, if required, supply learners with gloves.
-You could provide the potato cylinders already preparedor the cylinders could already be cored and learners just have to trim them to size.
+Safety You could provide the potato cylinders already prepared.
+Alternatively, the potato cylinders could already be cored and learners just have to trim them to size using scalpels, under supervision at a designated station in the room.
 However, freshly prepared cylinders work more efficiently.
 Circulate the classroom at all times during the experiment so that you can make sure that your learners are safe and that the data they are collecting is accurate.
-Learners collect their equipment and set up their experiment following the diagram on Worksheet D and the method on Worksheet C .
+20 min Learners collect their equipment and set up their experiment following the diagram on Worksheet D and the method on Worksheet C .
 Learners record their data on Worksheet E .
-Once the experiment has finished and all equipment has been cleared away, ask learners to look at Worksheet F to compare their planned method to the method they just carried out.
+Once the experiment has finished and all equipment has been cleared away, ask 10 • min learners to look at Worksheet F to compare their planned method to the method they just carried out.
 Some learners will have been keeping notes as they went along, others might be considering this for the first time.
-Plenary Evaluate the methods as a class.
+5 , min , •••• Plenary Evaluate the methods as a class.
 Which of the two methods was better?
 Why?